ikennaezef/ikennaezef/README.md

 <!-- - 👋 Hi, I’m Ikenna
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning reactjs
+- 🌱 I’m currently learning reactjs and nextjs
 - 💞️ I’m looking to collaborate on any frontend projects
 - 📫 You can reach me via email at iykee0333@gmail.com